tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 ```
 The former command launches 10 peers.
 Then, wait until everything finishes.
-Finally, close the entry point with a classic `ctrl+c`.
+Finally, you shall close the entry point by typing `ctrl+c`.

 In my example, each peer shuts down itself.
 If your peer application is meant to run for an undetermined time, you can use a command like that: